-Markets tumble on growing tariffs rift between US, China

-WASHINGTON (AP) — President Donald Trump and China escalated their 13-month trade war Friday, sending financial markets tumbling and intensifying worries about the health of the global economy.

-Trump answered a new round of trade sanctions from China by promising a still-secret response, joking about the market plunge and saying he had “hereby ordered” American companies to look for alternatives to operating there.
+Trump raises tariffs on Chinese goods as trade war escalates

+WASHINGTON (AP) — Escalating his trade war with China, President Donald Trump bumped up his tariffs on Chinese imports Friday, lashing back after Beijing raised taxes on U.S. products.

+In a tweet, Trump said he would be raising planned tariffs on $300 billion in Chinese goods from 10% to 15%.
+The Office of the U.S. Trade Representative also said existing tariffs on another $250 billion in Chinese imports would go from 25% to 30% Oct.
+1 after receiving feedback from the public.

-The president’s comments, following news Friday that China would slap new tariffs on $75 billion in U.S. products, deepened a conflict over trade and technology that threatens to tip a weakening global economy into recession.
-The White House offered no further details or explanation of Trump’s intentions.
+The move came hours after Beijing said it would hike tariffs on $75 billion in U.S. imports, escalating a conflict over trade and technology that threatens to tip a fragile global economy into recession.

-“This is a GREAT opportunity for the United States” Trump insisted in a tweet.
+Though expected, the president appeared caught off-guard by China’s Friday action, and was angry when he gathered with his trade team in the Oval Office before departing for France, according to two people familiar with the meeting who spoke to AP on condition of anonymity because they were not authorized to disclose closed-door conversations.

+Officials, including U.S. Trade Representative Robert Lighthizer and adviser Peter Navarro discussed potential retaliatory options.
+Treasury Secretary Steve Mnuchin, returning from vacation, joined by phone.

+Earlier Friday, the president said he “hereby ordered” U.S. companies to seek alternatives to doing business in China.

-The rising tensions between the world’s two biggest economies unnerved investors already on edge, as leaders of the Group of 7 major economies prepare to meet in France this weekend.
-The Dow Jones Industrial Average dropped 623 points Friday as companies and business groups large and small joined in a chorus of opposition.
+The rising tensions between the world’s two biggest economies sent the stock market into a tailspin.
+The Dow Jones Industrial Average closed down 643 points — before Trump announced the new tariffs.

-“There doesn’t seem to be a floor under the spiraling down of the relationship, and world markets are reacting negatively to a business climate beset by uncertainty and risk,” said Douglas Barry, spokesman for the U.S.-China Business Council.
-“It’s unclear what the strategy is or if there is a strategy.”

-The U.S. has said it plans to impose 10% tariffs on $300 billion of Chinese goods in two steps, on Sept.
+Tariffs on $300 billion in Chinese imports are scheduled to go into effect in two stages — on Sept.
 1 and Dec.
-15.
+15. Originally scheduled to be 10%, they will now be 15%.

+Trump’s latest escalation will impose a burden on many American households.
+Even before he announced an increase Friday, J.P.
+Morgan had estimated that Trump’s tariffs would cost the average household roughly $1,000 a year if he proceeded with his threats.

+Businesses large and small joined in a chorus of opposition to the intensifying hostilities.

 China responded Friday with new tariffs of 5% and 10% on $75 billion of U.S. products in retaliation, deepening a conflict over trade and technology that threatens to tip a weakening global economy into recession.